FirebaseExtended/github-actions/firebase-test-lab/README.md

 # `firebase-test-lab` GitHub Action

-This GitHub Action sends your apps to Firebase Test Lab, which lets you test your apps on a range of devices and configurations, and generate test summary as output.
+This GitHub Action leverages gcloud CLI ([Android](https://firebase.google.com/docs/test-lab/android/command-line), [iOS](https://firebase.google.com/docs/test-lab/ios/command-line)), which could send your apps to Firebase Test Lab and lets you test your apps on a range of devices and configurations at once.
+Once all tests finish running, this GitHub Action will generate a summary in the JSON format.

 ## Prerequisite